How to ensure your money is protected if a bank, building society or credit union fails.

 The FSCS compensation limit applies to all deposits you have with an authorised institution, which may include several banking and building society brands.

-If you have multiple deposit accounts with one bank, building society or credit union – or several accounts with different brands that come under the same authorisation – most people will only be protected under the FSCS up to a total of £85,000.
+If you have multiple deposit accounts with one bank, building society or credit union – or several accounts with different brands that come under the same authorisation – you will only be protected under the FSCS up to a total of £85,000.

-You can check the tables of the main deposit-taking banking and savings brands and building society brands to see whether your money is held with a brand that shares its authorisation.
+You can check the tables of the main deposit-taking banking and savings brands and building society brands to find out whether your money is held with a brand that shares its authorisation.

 These tables show: